 Student COVID Resources

-- Vaccination is not required but is strongly recommended.
+- Vaccination is not required but is strongly recommended (Resolution No. 04-22/23)

 Report Positive Symptoms or Exposure

-Student Health and Psychological Services conducts contact tracing in cases of positive cases of COVID-19 in students.
-If you have questions, want to report a positive case, are seeking vaccination or take-home rapid tests, Health Services can assist.
+Student Health & Psychological Services conducts contact tracing in cases of positive cases of COVID-19 in students.
+If you want to report symptoms, have a positive case, have been exposed to someone positive for COVID-19, use the online COVID reporting form.
+Contact Health Services if you have questions or are seeking vaccination or take-home rapid tests.

 FAQ: Attending Classes

 No, students do not need to be vaccinated to take face to face (F2F) or hybrid (HYB) courses.
 When taking a course with an in-person component, students must follow all safety and health requirements of the college they are at.
-Currently this means wearing a mask while indoors.
+Currently this means reporting positive tests or exposures and following quarantine/isolation requirements.

 We understand that students may contract COVID-19 during the term.
 MVC is committed to working with our students to ensure their education continues uninterrupted.
 Please make sure to report your positive case, and then get in touch with your instructor.
 Accommodations that may be made include online assignments, assignment extensions, and so on.
 Your accommodations will vary based on your course, health needs, and the instructor.
 You're also always welcome to contact the Office of Instruction if you have concerns about the academic accommodations made in your special case.